 How to Have a Healthy Relationship with Social Media

-Avoid using it right before you fall asleep: consider meditating, journaling, or reading a book before bed.
+- Avoid using it up until you fall asleep: consider meditating, journaling or reading a book before bed.
 Using social media late into the night can cause sleep disturbances, which can lead to depression and anxiety.

-Being mindful about what you post: does it bring you joy to post something or are you posting just for the sake of posting or for validation?
+- Being mindful about what you post: does it bring you joy to post something or are you posting just for the sake of posting or validation?

 Most importantly, be kind with yourself.
 We’re not perfect – if you slip or overuse social media, it’s okay.
 Focus on acting from a place that makes you feel good and stems from self-respect and love.